-- 12.1.04 Development Standards.
-Development standards are established in all Redevelopment Zoning Districts.
-The following provisions apply in all Redevelopment Zoning Districts, except as they may be modified in a particular district: - 1.
-Lot Size.
-Lot width shall be measured in Redevelopment Zoning Districts pursuant to Section 3.15.B, Div.
+Section 12.1.04.
+Development Standards.
+Development Standards are established for all Redevelopment Zoning Districts.
+The following provisions apply in all Redevelopment Zoning Districts, except as they may be modified in a particular district:

+- 1. Lot Size.
+Lot width shall be measured pursuant to Section 3.15.B, Div.
 2, Article 3.
 Section 3.15.C, Div.
 2, Article 3 provides exceptions to minimum lot size requirements. - 2.
 Height.
 Height is measured in accordance with Section 3.14, Div.
 2, Article 3.
-The height exceptions for steeples, parapet walls, mechanical equipment, etc. that are described in Section 3.14.B, Div.
-2, Article 3 are applicable in CRAs.
+Height exceptions are described in Section 3.14.B, Div.
+2, Article 3.
 See Figure 12-3 for illustration.
 In case of a conflict between illustrations and text, Section 3.14, Div.
 2, Article 3 controls.

-Figure 12-3 Building Height Diagrams
+Figure 12-3 - Building Height Diagrams